cloudmesh-community/sp20-516-220/datacenter.md

 * 26% Large Hydroelectric
 * 20% Eligible Renewable

-Power data sourced from [Power Content Label](https://www.smud.org/-/media/Documents/Corporate/Environmental-Leadership/PowerContentLabel.ashx).
+Power data sourced from Power Content Label [@smudpcl].

 ### Cost of power

-Using data from [OpenEI](https://openei.org/wiki/Utility_Rate_Database) it is esimated that the average cost of electricity for this facility will be $0.104 per kWh.
+Using data from OpenEI [@openeiurd] it is estimated that the average cost of electricity for this facility will be $0.104 per kWh.

 ### Future growth